logo

 5/3/1 Building the Monolith Program Guide

-5/3/1 Building the Monolith is a popular advanced program known for building size.
-BtM runs in 6 week cycles, with a basic weekly periodization on the main compounds movements–Squat, Bench, Deadlift, Overhead Press–of Medium/Light/Heavy intensity for 3 weeks, then repeats with an extra ~5 lbs for upper body lifts and ~10 lbs for lower body lifts in the last 3 weeks.
+BtM runs in 6 week cycles, with a basic weekly periodization on the main compound movements–Squat, Bench, Deadlift, Overhead Press–of Medium/Light/Heavy intensity for 3 weeks, then repeats with an extra ~5 lbs for upper body lifts and an extra ~10 lbs for lower body lifts in the last 3 weeks of the program.

 531 BTM PROGRAM INSTRUCTIONS